JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 ### Names for test methods

-In unit tests (and only in unit tests), it's acceptable to use method names with spaces enclosed in backticks.
+In tests (and only in tests), it's acceptable to use method names with spaces enclosed in backticks.
 (Note that such method names are currently not supported by the Android runtime.)

 ``` kotlin